Non-vanishing of geodesic periods of automorphic forms: Introduction

-In Section \ref{sec:MicVen} we briefly discuss the work of Michel-Venkatesh for the imaginary quadratic case and why their methods fail in the real quadratic case.\\ In Section \ref{sec:background} we introduce the background material, including the connection between vertical line integral and geodesic periods from \cite{no23}.\\ In Section \ref{sec:graphs} we develop the required graph theory, including measures on graphs and their lifts.\\ In Section \ref{sec:graph specifics} we look in more detail at the properties of the graph $G_N$ defined above.
-We also prove here the sparse equidistribution results for geodesics, required to lower bound degrees on this graph. \\ In Section \ref{sec:nonvanishgeo} we complete the proofs of our main Theorems \ref{main thm nonvanishing} and \ref{thm:main}.\\ In Section \ref{sec:application} we obtain the application towards non-vanishing of central values of Rankin-Selberg $L$-functions.
+In Section \ref{sec:MicVen} we briefly discuss the work of Michel-Venkatesh for the imaginary quadratic case and why their method falls short in the real quadratic case.\\ In Section \ref{sec:background} we introduce the required background material, including the connection between vertical line integral and geodesic periods from \cite{no23}.\\ In Section \ref{sec:graph specifics} we define the bipartite graph $G_N$ alluded above and prove the key bounds on the degrees in this graph.
+This includes a geometric argument relying on the equidistribution of sparse collections of closed geodedics as proved in Section \ref{sec:sparse}.\\ In Section \ref{sec:nonvanishgeo} we use the results in the preceding section to complete the proofs of our main Theorems \ref{main thm nonvanishing} and \ref{thm:main}.\\ In Section \ref{sec:normal} we prove a general result on how to ``lift'' the distribution from one component of a bipartite graph to the other.
+We use this to prove Theorem \ref{thm:CLTintro}.\\ In Section \ref{sec:application} we obtain the application towards non-vanishing of central values of Rankin-Selberg $L$-functions.